posthtml/posthtml-components/docs-src/md/introduction.md

 ## Introduction

 This PostHTML plugin provides an HTML-friendly syntax for write components in your templates.
-If you are familiar with Blade, you will find similar syntax as this plugin is inspired by it.
+If you are familiar with Blade, React, Vue or similar, you will find familiar syntax as this plugin is inspired by them.
 See below a basic example, as code is worth a thousand words.

 **See also the first [PostHTML Bootstrap UI](https://github.com/thewebartisan7/posthtml-bootstrap-ui) using this plugin and check also the [starter template here](https://github.com/thewebartisan7/posthtml-bootstrap-ui-starter).**